Readmission

 • No decision will be made on your application until you have completed the required minimum of six academic credit hours with a “C” or better and an official college transcript has been received.

-• Preference will be given to those students who successfully complete courses that apply directly to their course of study.
+• Preference will be given to students who successfully complete courses that apply directly to their course of study.

 • You should consider retaking courses that you failed, to improve your overall GPA.

 • Your previous academic performance may adversely affect your eligibility for financial aid.
-Call the Financial Aid Office at 607-746-4570 to discuss your eligibility.

-• Scheduling of courses will be completed by the appropriate School.
+• Scheduling of courses will be completed by the appropriate school.
 Due to increased enrollment, many courses may not be available.

-• If a student filed a leave of absence, the student must notify the Office of Health and Counseling Services of his/her decision to return to college, no later than two weeks prior to the start of classes.
+• If a student filed a leave of absence, the student must notify the Office of Health and Counseling Services of their decision to return to college, no later than two weeks prior to the start of classes.

 Fewer than five years since enrollment:

-A student who reenters the college within a five-year period will be held to the course and graduation requirements of either the current catalog or the catalog that was in effect on the date of his/her initial matriculation.
-If, during the five-year period, course and/or program changes were instituted to assist students seeking licensing in a particular area of study, these changes become part of the graduation requirement.
+A student who reenters the college within a five-year period will be held to the course and graduation requirements of either the current catalog or the catalog that was in effect on the date of their initial matriculation.

 More than five years since enrollment: